guess-js/guess/README.md

 # Guess.js (alpha)

-Guess.js provides libraries & tools to simplify predictive data-analytics driven approaches to improving user-experiences on the web.
+Libraries and tools for enabling data-driven user-experiences on the web.

 ## Quickstart